nashreve/ESE429-Deutsch-Jozsa/README.md

 # ESE429-Deutsch-Jozaa
 Contains MATLAB code to implement the Deutsch Jozsa Algorithm.
+Part of our ESE429 final project.